OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

 # Archive groupchat messages

-Using this C# sample, a bot can archive chat messages of groupchat and send it to user.

-This feature shown in this sample is currently available in Public Developer Preview only.
+This sample demonstrates a bot that archives group chat messages in Microsoft Teams and sends them to users as downloadable files.
+It supports Teams SSO, Adaptive Cards, and Graph API integration for enhanced functionality.

 ## Included Features
 * Teams SSO (bots)